tailaiwang/tailaiwang/README.md

 - Interning for the Production Engineering team @[Questrade](https://www.questrade.com/home) 💲
 - Organizing [MasseyHacks](https://masseyhacks.ca/), Canada's first ever high school hackathon (Mustang for life ❤️)

+### 🙈 Ask me about ...
+- Powerbuilding & Fitness
+- My current hip-hop taste
+- Takes on the state of hackathons and case competitions
+- ~~How my raptors are doing~~

 ### 📫 Find me on ...